Ab1gor/cardsite/README.md

 7. COmmenting feature on cards
 8. Reply to a particular comment on a card
 9. Lazy loading feature
+10. API to get carddetails of a particular card.

 To install all the dependencies required to run the project .
 Do 'pip install -r requirements.txt'